Hepatitis B: The Disease & Vaccines

 How is the hepatitis B vaccine made?

 People are protected against hepatitis B virus infection by making an immune response to a protein that sits on the surface of the virus.
-When hepatitis B virus grows in the liver, an excess amount of this surface protein is made.
-The hepatitis B vaccine is made by taking the part of the virus that makes surface protein ("surface protein gene") and putting it into yeast cells.
-The yeast cells then produce many copies of the protein that are subsequently used to make the vaccine.
-When the surface protein is given to children in the vaccine, their immune systems make an immune response that provides protection against infection with the hepatitis B virus.
+When hepatitis B virus reproduces itself in the liver, an excess amount of this surface protein is made.
+The hepatitis B vaccine is made by taking the part of the virus that makes the surface protein ("surface protein gene") and putting it into yeast cells.
+The yeast cells then produce many copies of the protein, which is purified and used as the vaccine.
+When a person is vaccinated, their immune system makes an immune response that provides protection against infection with the hepatitis B virus.

 Does the hepatitis B vaccine have side effects?

-Some children will develop pain or soreness in the local area of the shot, and low-grade fever.
+Some children will develop pain or soreness in the area where the shot was given.
+Some will also get a low-grade fever.

 There is one extremely rare, but serious, side effect.
-About 1 out of every 600,000 doses of the hepatitis B vaccine will cause a severe allergic reaction, called anaphylaxis, with symptoms including swelling of the mouth, difficulty breathing, low blood pressure or shock.
+About 1 out of every 600,000 doses of the hepatitis B vaccine will cause a severe allergic reaction, called anaphylaxis.
+When this happens, a person can have swelling in the mouth, difficulty breathing, low blood pressure or shock.
 Anaphylaxis usually occurs within 15 minutes of receiving the vaccine.
-Although anaphylaxis can be treated, it is quite frightening.
-People should remain at the doctor’s office for about 15 minutes after getting the vaccine.
+Anaphylaxis can be treated, but it is quite frightening.
+People should stay at the facility where they got vaccinated for about 15-30 minutes in case of any allergic reactions.

-Although the hepatitis B vaccine is made in yeast cells, no one has ever been shown to be allergic to the yeast proteins contained in the hepatitis B vaccine (Vaccine Ingredients – Yeast).
+The hepatitis B vaccine is made in yeast cells, but no one has ever been shown to be allergic to the yeast proteins contained in the hepatitis B vaccine (Vaccine Ingredients – Yeast).

 Other questions you might have